signet4grn/SIGNET/README.md

 - `geno`: missing rate cutoff for SNPs.
 It's a value in [0, 1].
 - `hwe`: Hardy-Weinberg equilibrium cutoff.
 It's a value in (0, 1].
 - `ref`: Reference file for imputation.
 It could be downloaded from http://mathgen.stats.ox.ac.uk/impute/impute_v2.html.
 - `gmap`: Genomic map file for imputation.
-It could be downloaded from It could be downloaded from http://mathgen.stats.ox.ac.uk/impute/impute_v2.html.
+It could be downloaded from http://mathgen.stats.ox.ac.uk/impute/impute_v2.html.
 - `int`: interval length for imputation.
 Should be a positive number.
 - `ncores`: Number of cores in the current server.
 It's an integer larger than 1.